 4. Search For Treasures

-If you need a break from eating and drinking, spend some time browsing the town’s unique shops.
+If you need a break from eating and drinking, spend some time browsing the town’s unique and antique shops.

 5. Hike, Bike, Or Explore